iomesh/docs/docs/monitor-iomesh/installing-iomesh-dashboard.md

       # Configure ServiceMonitor for Prometheus Operator.
       serviceMonitor:
-        create: true # Create a ServiceMonitor object.
+        create: true # Set it to true to create a ServiceMonitor object, which defaults to false.
-        namespace: "" # Create a NameSpace for ServiceMonitor object, which defaults to iomesh-system.
+        namespace: "iomesh-system" # Create a Namespace for ServiceMonitor object, which defaults to iomesh-system.
-        labels: {} # Set the label for ServiceMonitor object to filter ServiceMonitor object, which defaults to blank.
+        labels: {} # Set the label for ServiceMonitor object, which defaults to blank.

-        # Configure Relabelings to be applied to samples before scraping.
+        # Configure Relabelings.
 See more information at <https://prometheus.io/docs/prometheus/latest/configuration/configuration/#relabel_config>
-        relabelings: [] # Set relabeling parameters for metrics according to needs, which defaults to blank.
+        relabelings: [] # Set relabeling parameters for metrics, which defaults to blank.

-      # Configure PrometheusRule for Prometheus Operator
+      # Configure PrometheusRule for Prometheus Operator.
       prometheusRule:
-        create: true # Create a PrometheusRule object for configuring monitoring rules, which defaults to false.
+        create: true # Set it to true to create a PrometheusRule object, which defaults to false.
-        namespace: "" # Create a NameSpace for PrometheusRule object, which defaults to iomesh-system.
+        namespace: "iomesh-system" # Create a Namespace for PrometheusRule object, which defaults to iomesh-system.
-        labels: {} # Set labels for the PrometheusRule object to select PrometheusRule object, which defaults to blank.
+        labels: {} # Set the label for PrometheusRule object, which defaults to blank.

-      # Configure kube-state-metrics service
+      # Configure kube-state-metrics service.
       kubeStateMetrics:
         create: false # Whether you deploy kube-state-metrics service.
 If it is already deployed, set it to false.
         image: